cc-api/cc-trusted-vmsdk/src/cvm-image-rewriter/README.md

 ### 3.3 Boot a VM

-After above tool is running successfully, you can boot a VM using the generated `output.qcow2` using `qemu-test.sh` or `start-virt.sh`.
+After above tool is running successfully, you can boot a VM using the generated `output.qcow2` using `qemu-test.sh` or `virt-test.sh`.

 - Boot TD or normal VM using `qemu-test.sh`.
   ```